 Students from diverse racial and ethnic backgrounds are encouraged to study abroad, too!
 Depending upon where you travel, you may find that you’re no longer part of a minority.
-Alternatively, you may find that your racial/ethnic group is a minority in your host culture, which may bring some about some curious looks and questions from locals.
+Alternatively, you may find that your racial/ethnic group is a minority in your host culture, which may bring some curious looks and questions from locals.

 Racial and ethnic relations vary by culture.
 People may categorize and interpret your race, ethnicity and other identity attributes quite differently than what you are used to.
 There is the possibility that you may encounter microaggressions or overt discrimination.
 You also may not be able to find culturally-specific products you are used to, like beauty or haircare.

 However, there is no need for you to feel as though you need to mask your identity while abroad.
 Viewing this as an opportunity to share your cultural identity with others who may not have much exposure to it can be a powerful outcome of cross-cultural exchange.
 Just as you will be learning about others, so too is this an opportunity for them to learn about you and your culture.
 Make sure to tap into your support network should you encounter any difficulties while abroad.
 The SAO staff can help you reflect upon, prepare for, and connect you to resources related to your identities for your time abroad, so we invite you to share your questions and concerns with us.

 You can prepare yourself for the situations you may encounter by researching the minority and majority racial/ethnic composition of your host country and exploring its history of racial and ethnic relations.
 A great strategy is to speak with students of the same racial/ethnic background who have also studied abroad.
 Keeping an eye on current events in your host country can also help you to be informed about the social and political climate of your host country.